UnlikelyNomad/TwitchGameProxy/readme.md

 TwitchGameProxy is a combination of a WebSocket wrapper for frontend Twitch Extensions along with a NodeJS backend server.
 Together they provide a means for authenticating Twitch users and provide websocket message proxying to a broadcaster run game server.

 [Extension] <---WebSocket---> [NodeJS EBS] <---WebSocket---> [Game Server]

+The Extension (Client) code receives the authorization token from Twitch.
+This token can be passed back to the NodeJS EBS to verify the Twitch user id and allow them to be connected to the game server.
+The NodeJS EBS (EBS) serves as a common endpoint for both viewers and the game server.
+It provides websocket message routing between the players and the game server once everyones identity has been verified.
+The game server is a completely separate entity that also connects to the EBS over a websocket connection to provide actual game logic for players.